Superformula/cloud-backend-test/README.md

 -   "infra": Terraform files to create resources on AWS
 -   "server": The GraphQL server

-A GitHub action was configured to run all unit tests on commits and only allow merge requests if all tests are passing.
+A GitHub Action was configured to run all unit tests on commits and only allow merge requests if all tests are passing.

 ## Infrasctructure

-Using Terraform (version 3.30 because it's being already 2 months of testing), the following resources are created on AWS:
+Using Terraform, the following resources are created on AWS:

 -   AWS Lambda: The GraphQL server is deployed as a Lambda function
 -   API Gateway: REST API to serve requests to the GraphQL server